5 Statistical Inference and Hypothesis Testing

 prop 1 prop 2

-The two-sample Z-test provides a rigorous way to compare proportions and complements visual exploration.
-By combining statistical inference with domain knowledge, companies can make informed decisions to improve retention strategies.
+The two-sample Z-test complements visual exploration and provides a rigorous method for comparing proportions.
+By integrating statistical inference with domain knowledge, organisations can make informed decisions about customer segmentation and retention strategies.

 5.9 Chi-square Test